xiaomi7732/DotNetDiagnostics/examples/CPUIntensiveApp/Readme.md

     app.MapDotNetCounters("/dotnet-counters");
     ```

-1. We also want to write the output to a local file (we will talk about save it to other places).
+1. We also want to write the output to a local file (we will talk about save it to other places in a bit).
 To do that, add a file sink:

     ```shell
     dotnet add package OpenDotNetDiagnostics.Counters.Sinks.LocalFile --version 1.0.0-beta4